linzhangUCA/3421tpl-simple_hri/README.md

 # Project 1: A Simple Human-Robot Interface (HRI)

 ## Background
 Human-Robot Interface (HRI) is widely used allowing humans to easily interact with robots (see an example of Roomba's HRI below).
 The fundamentals of an HRI include **displaying** a robot's status, and **executing** commands from human operators.
-In this project, we will build a basic HRI for our robots using LED(s) and a tactile switch button.
+In this project, we will build a basic HRI using LED(s) and a tactile switch button.

 ![roomba_hri](https://miro.medium.com/v2/resize:fit:640/format:webp/1*nLjM3CHVIxvbTAc3EuUpvg.gif)